rkarmaka/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/Chest X-Ray.md

 <img src="xray-header-image.png" style="padding-top: 50px;width: 87%;left: 0px;margin-left: 0px;margin-right: 0px;">

-__Welcome to the first assignment of course 1!__

-In this assignment!
-You will explore medical image diagnosis by building a state-of-the-art chest X-ray classifier using Keras.
+In this project we will explore medical image diagnosis by building a state-of-the-art chest X-ray classifier using Keras.

-The assignment will walk through some of the steps of building and evaluating this deep learning classifier model.
+The project will walk through some of the steps of building and evaluating this deep learning classifier model.
 In particular, you will:
 - Pre-process and prepare a real-world X-ray dataset
 - Use transfer learning to retrain a DenseNet model for X-ray image classification
 - Learn a technique to handle class imbalance
 - Measure diagnostic performance by computing the AUC (Area Under the Curve) for the ROC (Receiver Operating Characteristic) curve
 - Visualize model activity using GradCAMs

-In completing this assignment you will learn about the following topics:
+This project covers the following topics:

 - Data preparation
   - Visualizing data